-If there's something you don't know, but want to, you'll learn it faster if you frame it on what specific kind of learning you need to do.
+If there's something you don't know, but want to, you'll learn it faster if you focus on what specific kind of learning you need to do: observe, inspect or experiment.

 To find what's important, observe.
 Go to the source and watch.
 Look at the data to get a sense of what's happening.
 Look at what actually happens with an open mind.
 Ask why.

 Observation means collecting information to generate insightful questions.